AthulyaWeerakoon/ExamRegistrationUoJ/README.md

 This is an Exam registration system made specifically for the Engineering Faculty of University of Jaffna with the business logic suited and optimized for it.

+*System unavailable, currently being migrated from AWS to Oracle Cloud*

 ![UoJ Logo](ExamRegistrationUoJ/wwwroot/favicon.png)

 ## Requirements